Ministry of Defence (Belarus): Defence ministry building

-In the late 1940s, a hill above Śvisłač in the Pukhavichy District was used to lay the foundation for the HQ of the Belarusian Military District.
+In the late 1940s, a hill above Svislach, Pukhavichy District, was used to lay the foundation for the HQ of the Byelorussian Military District.
 The project was entrusted to the architect Valentin Gusev, who risked not demolishing the ancient buildings surrounding it.
-It later became the defense ministry in 1992.
+It later became the defence ministry in 1992.

 Symbols

 Emblem

-The heraldic sign - the emblem of the Ministry of Defense of the Republic of Belarus was approved in April 2003.
+The heraldic sign - the emblem of the Ministry of Defence of the Republic of Belarus was approved in April 2003.
 The heraldic sign is a stylized golden image of the emblem of the Armed Forces, located in the center of a red figured shield (baroque type).
 The border of the shield is silvery.

 Banner

-The banner of the Ministry of Defense of the Republic of Belarus was approved by the decree of the President on November 17, 2000.
+The banner of the Ministry of Defence of the Republic of Belarus was approved by the decree of the President on November 17, 2000.
 The banner consists of a double panel, a staff with a pommel and an inflow, a cord with tassels and a banner ribbon.